Barbados–Mexico relations: Bilateral agreements

 Both nations have signed a few bilateral agreements such an Agreement on Scientific and Technical Cooperation (1995) and an Agreement to Avoid Double Taxation and Prevent Tax Evasion in Income Tax Matters (2008).
+Each year, the Mexican government offers scholarships for nationals of Barbados to study postgraduate studies at Mexican higher education institutions.

 Trade

-In 2018, trade between Barbados and Mexico totaled US$12 million.
-Barbados' main exports to Mexico include: power surges, paper, vulcanized rubber, and electrical transformers.
-Mexico's main exports to Barbados include: refrigerators and freezers; screens and projectors; washing and drying machines; telephones and mobile phones; and stoves.
-Between 1999 and 2017, Barbados' direct investment in Mexico totaled US$76 million.
-There are 35 Barbadian companies operating in Mexico.
+In 2023, trade between Barbados and Mexico totaled US$18.3 million.
+Barbados' main exports to Mexico include: electrical apparatuses for switching or protecting electrical circuits, insecticides, perfumery and alcohol.
+Mexico's main exports to Barbados include: household appliances, telephones including mobile phones, iron ore and non-alloy steel, tractors, pipes and pipe fitting and oils of petroleum.
 Mexican multinational company Cemex operates in Barbados.